-I wish I had someone to tell me the answer!
-I have wanted to run my own dive business probably since I started diving.
-Working as an instructor in Malaysia, Thailand, Vietnam, the UK and Fiji and returning to the UK to study and work in between.
+I wish I had someone to give me the answers!
+I have wanted to have my own dive business since I started diving.
+I’ve worked as an instructor in Malaysia, Thailand, Vietnam, the UK, and Fiji, returning to the UK to study and work in between.

-I have worked for a lot of people and been fortunate to have seen a lot of different styles of running a dive business.
-I somehow convinced my husband to embark on an adventure with me – after an engineering degree he decided to go for it and so we left the UK together in 2012 to build Nomad Divers, Bangka.
+I have worked for a lot of people and had been fortunate to have seen a lot of different approaches to running a dive business.
+I somehow convinced my husband to embark on an adventure with me – after an engineering degree, he decided to go for it and so we left the UK together in 2012 to build Nomad Divers, Bangka.

 Buying the island

-After a month of motorbiking in Cambodia and freediving in Thailand we flew into Manado, North Sulawesi to have a look at some land for sale on the island of Bangka.
+After a month of motorbiking in Cambodia and diving in Thailand, we flew into Manado, North Sulawesi to have a look at some land for sale on the island of Bangka.
 We spent a week there with the current owner and fell in love with the place.

 The main thing I loved was that the diving was spectacular; the first day we went diving we saw a group of dolphins playing alongside the boat.
 I spotted a dugong on my third dive, and we also saw turtles, pygmy seahorses, mantis shrimp, nudibranchs, huge amounts of fish species – it’s just incredible.

 From Bangka, you can also reach Lembeh and Bunaken by boat so this would enable us to take our guests to do an even bigger variety of diving!

 Bunaken offers fantastic wall diving whilst Lembeh’s world-renowned muck diving speaks for itself.
 We had considered looking at the diving in Cambodia and Vietnam but knew it would simply not be anywhere near as good.

 Speak no English

 There were a few basic buildings there already – a restaurant with a kitchen behind it, a dive shack and staff quarters.
 The water supply came from a well and the electricity supplied by a generator.